 Storage

 If you’re using a barbell, you’re using weight plates.
-Maybe even bands and chains and all the fun extras that add variety in your strength training.
+You might even use bands and chains and all the fun extras that add variety to your strength training.
 Some rack stands come with weight storage options, both for plates and your barbells.

 RELATED: Best Garage Shelving